 The Samaná Peninsula is a beautiful blend of land and sea, with coconut-palms covering the tropical rainforests and sloping down towards remote white-sand beaches.
 Less populated and developed than other vacation hubs in the Dominican Republic, weddings in Samana place your party in a small town on a beautiful and quiet bay.
 The community is known for its eco-excursions, including trips to local waterfalls in the nearby jungle, whale-watching expeditions, and fishing tours.
-Or, enjoy some downtime at the beach, with many remote and pristine stretches of sand that are perfect for relaxation and romance.
-A Samana beach wedding may also be the perfect opportunity to start your married life in the most romantic fashion possible.

 For couple planning to get married in the Dominican Republic, an original passport, copy and translation of original birth certificates, and sworn declaration before a notary public are required.
 Divorce and death decrees are also required if applicable.
 Check with your Certified Destination Wedding Specialist for more details.